-To test, stand at arm's length from the smoke alarm as the alarm horn is loud and may be harmful to your hearing.
+Stand at arm's length from the smoke alarm when testing as the alarm horn may be harmful to your hearing.
+The alarm horn is loud to alert you to an emergency.
 The test button will accurately test all functions.
-Never use an open flame to test the smoke alarm.
+Never use an open flame from a match or lighter to test this smoke alarm.